 2. Seeds need moist but not wet soil

 Your seeds will rot and die if they are sat in wet soil.
 The same goes for the roots of your seedlings and plants.
-Watch out for leaves going brown or yellowing as this is often a first sign of overwatering.
+Watch out for leaves going brown or yellowing, as this is often a first sign of overwatering.

-Our best tip is to mist your starter pots with a spray bottle and then cover with plastic.
+Our best tip is to mist your starter pots with a spray bottle and then cover them with plastic.